admin-shell-io/aasx-package-explorer/src/AasxPluginPlotting/help/Readme.md

 The second and third functionality are both provided by the plugin and have quite different nature.

-The fixed-len buffers are controlled via Qualifiers `Plotting.Args` and select individual, independent `SubmodelElements` to be presented as tiled/ tabled values or as plot items.
+The fixed-len buffers are controlled via Extensions `Plotting.Args` and select individual, independent `SubmodelElements` to be presented as tiled/ tabled values or as plot items.
 Multiple plot items can be arranged into one plot.
 The plot item always represents